Picking a Plastic Surgeon

 The Minimum-Qualifications Checklist

-- 1).
-Arizona Medical Board Doctor Search - Click for Dr. Nachbar's Page
+- Arizona Medical Board Doctor Search - To see Dr. Nachbar's page on that website,

 The Questions You Were Afraid To Ask (also see the Why Dr. Nachbar Page)

-- 1).
-Lawsuits: In all the years I have been in medicine and surgery, I have never lost or settled a lawsuit.
+- Lawsuits: In all the years I have been in medicine and surgery, I have never lost or settled a lawsuit.
 The only two lawsuits in which I was named were at a university, were emergency room patients, not cosmetic surgery patients, and I believe I was just one of many participants who were named.
+I was also named in a third lawsuit where I was only observing, but I was quickly dropped from that lawsuit.